xtremexp/UT4X-Converter/README.md

 **Note**: UI(.fxml files) can be easily modified with [Scene Builder editor](https://gluonhq.com/products/scene-builder/)

 ## External programs used
-These programs are used during conversion process.
+These programs are being used during conversion process.

 | Library / Program                         | Description                        | Author                                    | Website                                         |
 | ----------------------------------------- | ---------------------------------- | ----------------------------------------- | ----------------------------------------------- |